ashleybaxter/iamashley/_posts/2016-04-26-create-your-own-path.markdown

 With it being a small business, I learned a bit of everything.
 Front-end / back-end development, marketing, <a href="/business/2016/04/13/using-third-party-platforms-to-build-a-business/">SEO</a> etc. Just enough to get by.
 I'm a generalist.

-I touched upon my background during the panel, but I didn't go into depth for fear of getting too personal.
+I touched upon my background during the panel, but avoided going into depth for fear of getting too personal.

 My set of circumstances was unique, but anybody can create their own path.
 It's 2016—there is no set route into tech!
 You can bypass university and traditional employment, _if_ that's what you want.